 While the state’s appeal in Caster would normally go through the standard appeals process, due to the overlapping nature of the claims with Milligan, it also wound up before the U.S. Supreme Court.
 Learn more about how redistricting cases wind up before the court here.

 Both the Milligan and Caster parties argue the current map dilutes the voting power of Black voters in violation of Section 2 of the VRA, which prohibits vote dilution.
 They argue that the plan dilutes the electoral strength of Black Alabamians by “packing” Black voters into the 7th Congressional District and “cracking” Black voters among three other districts in order to avoid drawing a second district where Black voters could elect the candidate of their choice.
 The Milligan and Caster parties attest that the district court correctly established that Alabama’s electoral processes are “not equally open” to Black voters in violation of Section 2 of the VRA.
-Oral arguments before the U.S. Supreme Court are scheduled for Tuesday, Oct.
-4 — you can listen to oral arguments here.
+Oral argument before the U.S. Supreme Court was held on Oct.
+4, 2022.

 Case Documents (U.s. supreme court)